petrVavra/Industrial-Project-Work---Service-prediction/README.md

     * decide, which connection is the best - Serial, I2C, consider others,
     * design a way how to transfer data (a binary protocol, ...), espacialy consider and test period,
         * who should measure period?,
+        * these questions will be answered after the final protocol will be set,
 * make a way how to transfer data to PLC,
-    * try a ne
+    * this should be easily done in Codesys enviroment,
+    * unpacked field yet,
-* consider who should evaluate data, make evaluation and predictive algorithms and transfer to top level PLC,
+* consider, who should evaluate data, make evaluation and predictive algorithms and transfer to top level PLC,
-    * this shoul probably be Raspberry PI, than there should be only tiny data line to PLC,
+    * this should probably be Raspberry PI, than there should be only tiny data line to PLC,
 * consider adding other sensor,
     * new vibration sensor, misalignment sensor (ultrasonic).